Poorvi551/Reactjs_PentagonSpace/README.md

 * Ex :- Source code -
 * Ex :- Countdown Example - []

- ## conditional rendering
+ ## Conditional rendering

- * Conditional Rendering means based on the condition the components or elements will be rendered on the UI
+ * Conditional Rendering means based on the condition the components or elements will be rendered on the UI (user interface).
+ * To write conditions we use :
+      1. if-else
+      2. ternary operator
+      3. short-circuit operator

+### 1. if-else :

+  * Example : Source code :